narain42/Machine-learning-methods-in-Fluid-Dynamics/README.md

 # Machine-learning-methods-in-Fluid-Dynamics
-Machine learning and other methods to solve coupled thermal boundary layer equations
+The partially coupled to fully coupled thermal boundary layer equations are solved using classical RK4 integration scheme to the Machine learning methods.
+The results are encouraging.
+The author would like readers to apply these methods to more complicated problems.